Lindsay-Lab/lindsay-lab.github.io/tools/index.md

 [VVTNS](https://www.youtube.com/@theoreticalneuroscience6062) is a weekly digital seminar on Zoom targeting the theoretical neuroscience community.
 They host talks by professors on YouTube.

+[NeuroAI papers](https://github.com/CYHSM/awesome-neuro-ai-papers) is a list of NeuroAI research papers and reviews.

+[The Transmitter](https://www.thetransmitter.org/) is a publication by and for neuroscientists.
+While not focused specifically on computational approaches, it frequently includes articles about them.

 ## Climate Change + AI

 [5 Minute Papers on AI for the Planet](https://www.youtube.com/@AIforthePlanet) is Grace's YouTube channel covering academic papers that apply machine learning to problems related to climate, ecology, etc.

 [Climate Change AI](https://www.climatechange.ai/) is an organization that hosts workshops and resources on using AI towards Climate Change problems.
+It also hosted a virtual [summer school](https://www.youtube.com/@ClimateChangeAI/playlists).

 [The Climate Code](https://the-climate-code.beehiiv.com/) is a newsletter and collection of documents and resources about AI + Environment.